 The recording fee is collected to recover the costs incurred by the Department of Transport for the printing and posting of the renewal notice, the processing of the payment, the printing and postage of a receipt and for maintaining the computer database.

-The recording fee is \$12.10 per renewal.
+The recording fee is \$11.00 per renewal.

-&lt;sup>1 Plate fees only apply to new registrations.
+Plate fees only apply to new registrations.

 Licence Fee Exemptions and Concessions